ESR-BeamSimulation/CETASIM/README.md

 # FASTION
 New features are added in the code.
 For beam-ion simulation, multi-gas and and multi-interaction subroutine are added.
-Long range wake due to RW and HOM in MP mode is under debuging.
+Long range wake due to RW and HOM is availiable.
 Short range wake for MP mode is under debuging.
 Chromaticity effect will be added in the future.